valmadera/SQL_project_data_job_analysis/README.md

 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here is how I approached each question:

 ### 1. What are the top-paying remote jobs?
 To identify the highest-paying roles I filtered data analysis positions by average yearly salary and location, focusing on remote jobs.
-This query highlights the high-paying opportunities in the field, regardless of experience, where these job postings where made, and where I could apply for them.
+This query highlights the high-paying opportunities in the field, regardless of experience, where these job postings were made, and where I could apply for them.

 ```sql
 SELECT